-In addition, over 60% of adjunct faculty currently teaching are in the retirement age range.
-Some have already retired but are still teaching the maximum loads for adjunct faculty due to their length of service.
+In addition, over 80% of adjunct faculty currently teaching are in the retirement age range.
+Many have already retired but are still teaching the maximum loads for adjunct faculty due to their length of service.

-The department will need to hire three full-time faculty to replace retirements over the next three years to maintain its ability to provide leadership and meet District obligations.
+The department will need to hireat least one full-time faculty to replace retirements over the next two years to maintain its ability to provide leadership and meet District obligations.